 Cave 9 – is a worship hall from the 2nd century BC

 In Cave 10 there is an inscription that is the oldest of the Ajanta site.
 This cave is the oldest one.
-Is dated to 2nd century BC
+Is dated to the 2nd century BC

 Cave 16 has two elephant figures placed on either side of the entrance.
 Here are frescoes depicting mythological events.